WebLogin/laravel-honeypot/README.md

 ## Usage

 You need to add the Blade component or Blade directive in your form.
 The only parameter is the name of your fake input (it's a basename the package will add a random suffix).
-Obviouly don't name it `honeypot`.
+Obviously don't name it `honeypot`.

 Blade component :